databricks/koalas/docs/source/user_guide/transform_apply.rst

    >>> def pandas_plus(pdf):
    ...     return pdf[pdf.a > 1]  # allow arbitrary length
    ...
-   >>> kdf.apply_batch(pandas_plus)
+   >>> kdf.koalas.apply_batch(pandas_plus)

-Note that :func:`DataFrame.transform_batch` has the length resctriction whereas :func:`DataFrame.apply_batch` is not, and :func:`DataFrame.transform_batch` can return a Series which can be usful to avoid a shuffle by the operations between different DataFrames, see also `Operations on different DataFrames <options.rst#operations-on-different-dataframes>`_ for more details.

 The functions in both examples take a pandas DataFrame as a chunk of Koalas DataFrame, and output a pandas DataFrame.
 Koalas combines the pandas DataFrames as a Koalas DataFrame.

+Note that :func:`DataFrame.koalas.transform_batch` has the length resctriction - the length of input and output should be the same whereas :func:`DataFrame.koalas.apply_batch` does not.
+However, it is important to know that the output belongs to the same DataFrame when :func:`DataFrame.koalas.transform_batch` can a Series, and you can avoid a shuffle by the operations between different DataFrames.
+In case of :func:`DataFrame.koalas.apply_batch`, its output is always treated that it belongs to a new different DataFrame.
+See also `Operations on different DataFrames <options.rst#operations-on-different-dataframes>`_ for more details.

 .. image:: https://user-images.githubusercontent.com/6477701/80076779-9f6cac80-8587-11ea-8c92-07d7b992733b.png
-  :alt: transform_batch and apply_batch in Frame
+  :alt: koalas.transform_batch and koalas.apply_batch in Frame
   :align: center
   :width: 650

-In case of :func:`Series.transform_batch`, it is also similar with :func:`DataFrame.transform_batch`; however, it takes a pandas Series as a chunk of Koalas Series.
+In case of :func:`Series.koalas.transform_batch`, it is also similar with :func:`DataFrame.koalas.transform_batch`; however, it takes a pandas Series as a chunk of Koalas Series.

 .. code-block:: python